Table of contents

 watching Netflix/YouTube with English subtitles, watching English films on Netflix/YouTube (with or without subtitles), listening to English podcasts while driving or while washing the dishes.

 Without going into the neuroscience behind this, learning a language requires you to make your brain work.
 You have to actively work to create the neural connections, and if you expect to be able to learn a new language passively, in the background, then it will just take you significantly longer.

-So, there are no ‘hacks’ or ‘shortcuts’ to language fluency.
+So, there are no ‘hacks’ or ‘shortcuts’ to English fluency.
 The only real ‘hack’ is to move yourself from ‘passive’ to ‘active’ learner, focus, and work hard.

 Podcasts can be a vital tool to help you, and here are our favourite ways to use podcasts to learn English like a boss.